mattkjames7/vsmodel/README.md

 As this model is defined only in the equatorial plane, there is no input for the *z* coordinate; also there is not a *z* component to the model so `Ez` is filled with zeros.

-#### Polar
+#### Cylindrical

-The polar coordinates used are defined such that `r` is the radial distance from the centre of the planet, `theta` is the polar angle (angle from the positive *z*-axis) and `phi` is the azimuthal angle. `theta` is not used as an input, it is assumed that `theta=`&pi; in the model.
-The outputs `Er`, `Et` and `Ep` correspond to the radial, polar and azimuthal components of the model electric field.
-As with the Cartesian version of the model, there is no vertical component to the electric field model, so the `Et` component is filled with zeros.
+The cylindrical coordinates used are defined such that `r` is the radial distance from the *z*-axis and `phi` is the azimuthal angle. `z` is not used as an input because the model is confined to the equatorial plane.
+The outputs `Er`, `Ep` and `Ez` correspond to the radial, azimuthal and vertical (*z*) components of the model electric field.
+As with the Cartesian version of the model, there is no vertical component to the electric field model, so the `Ez` component is filled with zeros.

 ## Derivation